 Attorneys may enter the LAP during a pending disciplinary proceeding or voluntarily by self-referral.
-All participation in the LAP is completely voluntary and strictly confidential.
+All participation in the LAP is voluntary and strictly confidential.
 An attorney who calls the LAP is assigned to a local Case Manager who is a licensed clinician experienced in the areas of substance abuse and mental health.
 The Case Manager immediately addresses any life-threatening issues, handles medical needs and provides emotional support.

-A new participant immediately begins attending the closest LAP professionally facilitated support group and other local self-help programs as appropriate.
-Within a week the participant begins the LAP comprehensive assessment with the Case Manager.
-The newcomer is referred to medical and psychiatric professionals for evaluation if indicated.
+A new participant immediately begins attending the closest LAP professionally-facilitated support group and other self-help groups as appropriate.
+Shortly thereafter, the newcomer completes a comprehensive assessment with the Case Manager and is referred to medical and psychiatric professionals for further evaluation if indicated.